How bright is The Moon?

 - The Moon: Complete reference information on TheSkyLive.com.

-- Today's Moon Phase: Current phase of the Moon and a high-resolution image of the Moon's present appearance.
+- Today's Moon Phase: Current phase of the Moon, high-resolution image of its present appearance and list of visible features.

 - Next Full Moon: Precise date, time and visibility information of the next Full Moon.